 - (c) An identification of the terms whose construction will be most significant to the resolution of the case up to a maximum of 10.
 The parties shall also identify any term among the 10 whose construction will be case or claim dispositive.
 If the parties cannot agree on the 10 most significant terms, the parties shall identify the ones which they do agree are most significant and then they may evenly divide the remainder with each party identifying what it believes are the remaining most significant terms.
 However, the total terms identified by all parties as most significant cannot exceed 10.
-For example, in a case involving two parties, if the parties agree upon the identification of five terms as most significant, each may only identify two additional terms as most significant; if the parties agree upon eight such terms, each party may only identify only one additional term as most significant. - (d) The anticipated length of time necessary for the Claim Construction Hearing; - (e) Whether any party proposes to call one or more witnesses at the Claim Construction Hearing, the identity of each such witness, and for each witness, a summary of his or her testimony including, for any expert, each opinion to be offered related to claim construction.
+For example, in a case involving two parties, if the parties agree upon the identification of five terms as most significant, each may only identify two additional terms as most significant; if the parties agree upon eight such terms, each party may only identify only one additional term as most significant. - (d) The anticipated length of time necessary for the Claim Construction Hearing; - (e) Whether any party proposes to call one or more witnesses at the Claim Construction Hearing, and the identity of each such witness. - (f) An identification of any factual findings requested from the Court related to claim construction.